NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 [Link to course][lgga61]

 A further introduction to Mandarin, including speech, listening, reading, and writing characters.
 Builds on the previous introductory course, LGGA60.

+### MGTA01: Introduction to Business
+[Link to course][mgta01]

+Organizes theories and ideas about how businesses are run and how they work.
+Focuses on the planning and creation of businesses and how they nestle within economical systems.

+### MUS210: Music in Film
+[Link to course][mus210]

+Provides a window from the watcher's perspective of how music and film influence each other.
+This class uses varying themes and decades to show how this changes throughout time.

+### VPAA10: Introduction to Arts and Media Management
+[Link to course][vpaa10]

+Gives an insider view into how media management works and what steps are involved in the management of the arts.
+Covers not-for-profit, as well as for-profit and enterprise sectors.

 [csca08]: https://utsc.calendar.utoronto.ca/course/csca08h3